-Some provisions of ACA, including insurance market reforms, such as increased access for dependents and the prohibition of lifetime limits on coverage, have already impacted health care benefits.
-Other provisions, such as requiring all Americans to obtain health care coverage and the establishment of insurance exchanges, will not take effect until 2014 and beyond.
+Some provisions of the ACA, including insurance market reforms such as increased access for dependents and the prohibition of lifetime limits on coverage, have impacted health care benefits since soon after adoption of the law.
+Other provisions, such as requiring all Americans to obtain health care coverage and the implementation of insurance exchanges, take effect in 2014.

 At Aetna, we are committed to complying with health care law and to helping you understand its impact.
 The summaries and questions and answers throughout this site are provided for informational purposes only.
 They should not be construed as, or relied upon, as legal or any other advice.
 Employers should consult with their own legal counsel for a comprehensive explanation of the rules and the proper application of these rules to their particular situation.

 Key 2014 impacts of ACA provisions

 ACA impacts on individuals

 ACA impacts on small employers

 The new health care reform law is significantly impacting the benefits landscape.
 Explore our timeline to learn more about when changes under the law take effect.

 The process of taking a concept or idea and making it into a law or regulation is complex.
 Learn more about the process from start to finish.